-With the advent of technology, Agriculture in India is now largely a blend of traditional knowledge refined over years coupled with precision, computer simulations and mechanization.
-School of Agriculture, Galgotias University was established in the year 2018 to envisage the vision of being recognized globally for developing value based, economical, environment friendly and sustainable farming systems.
-The school is recognized as a well-trained centre for agricultural education and research in Delhi-NCR.
-Students are regularly exposed to reputed ICAR institutes, industries and real farming conditions.
-In addition to core faculty, a number of associated faculty members from other schools of the University take active part in teaching the students of the school.
+With the advent of technology, Agriculture in India is now largely a blend of traditional knowledge refined over years coupled with precision, computer simulations, and mechanization.
+School of Agriculture, Galgotias University was established in the year 2018 to envisage the vision of being recognized globally for developing value-based, economical, environment and sustainable farming systems.
+The school is recognized as a well-trained center for agricultural education and research in Delhi-NCR.
+Students are regularly exposed to reputed ICAR institutes, industries, and real farming conditions.
+In addition to core faculty, a number of associated faculty members from other schools of the University take an active part in teaching the students of the school.

 - A leading School of Agricultural Sciences in the Delhi-NCR.

-- Highly accomplished faculty from top institutions of India.
+- Highly accomplished faculty from top institutions in India.

 - Students from all parts of India.

 - Well-equipped laboratories and research facilities.

 - Well-developed Polyhouses, Greenhouse, Crop Cafeteria, Vermicomposting, and Biogas plants